affeeal/yandex-algorithms/01-20/README.md

-Being written in C++, here are uploaded problems from 01 to 21.
+Here are the problems written in C++, from the 1st to the 20th.